 In a service-learning project, the four dimensions of the Ledesma-Kolvenbach paradigm that underpins the Jesuit universities’ educational model are naturally interrelated.
 The concrete experience of a perceived and felt need, promotes reflection and human.
 University of Deusto is an active member of UNIJES (Universidades Jesuitas de España), IAJU (International Association of Jesuits Universities), KIRCHER Network (Jesuit Higher Education Institutions in Europe and the Near East Network), and IFCU (International Federation of Catholic Universities).

-Further information about SL in Deusto: https://sites.google.com/deusto.es/uniservitate-deusto/uniservitate-deusto
+- For further information about SL in Deusto visit: https://sites.google.com/deusto.es/uniservitate-deusto/uniservitate-deusto